edukah/sublime-text-eslint/README.md

 Go to "`Preferences` / `Package Settings` / `ESLint` / `Settings - User`" to add your custom settings.

-### config_file

-*Default: `""`*

-This option allows you to specify an additional configuration file for ESLint.
-If not specified, follows the default config file hierarchy.
-This option works same as ESLint `-c` or `--config` command line option.

-For more information, see the [ESLint docs][ESLint Official Specifying Basic Configuration File Docs].

 ### node_path

 *Default: `""`*